Demo 3: Inner Product Spaces#

 \[\begin{split}\displaystyle \left[\begin{matrix}i & 0 & 0 & 0\\0 & \frac{\sqrt{2}}{2} & - \frac{\sqrt{2}}{4} + \frac{\sqrt{2} i}{4} & \frac{\sqrt{2}}{4} + \frac{\sqrt{2} i}{4}\\0 & \frac{\sqrt{2}}{2} & \frac{\sqrt{2}}{4} - \frac{\sqrt{2} i}{4} & - \frac{\sqrt{2}}{4} - \frac{\sqrt{2} i}{4}\\0 & 0 & \frac{\sqrt{2}}{2} & \frac{\sqrt{2} i}{2}\end{matrix}\right]\end{split}\]

-The adjoint (= transposed and complex conjugated) matrix \(U^*\) of \(U\) is:
+The adjoint (that is, the transposed and complex conjugated) matrix \(U^*\) of \(U\) is:

 U.adjoint(), conjugate(U.T)